datastax/cass-operator/docs/user/README.md

 spec properties.

-`serverType` is required and must be either `dse` or `cassandra`. `serverVersion` is also required, and the supported version for DSE is `6.8.0` and for Cassandra it is `3.11.6`.
+`serverType` is required and must be either `dse` or `cassandra`. `serverVersion` is also required, and the supported versions for DSE are `6.8.0`/`6.8.1` and for Cassandra it is `3.11.6`.
 More versions will be supported in the future.

 If `serverImage` is not specified, a default image for the provided `serverType` and